Post-Adoption Special Services Subsidy (PASSS)

 - The family resides in the state of Ohio.

-There is no fixed income limit for PASSS.
-The main concern is whether the service your child requires is beyond the family's ability to provide.
+There is no fixed income limit in order to receive PASSS funding.
+The main concern is whether the service your child requires is beyond the family’s ability to provide.
 Therefore, even if you have a good income, if the cost of service is beyond your economic resources, you may be able to receive assistance.

-PASSS is intended to pay for services not covered under other adoption subsidy programs, insurance programs or Medicaid.
-PASSS funds can be used to cover medical or psychological services that are deemed necessary to meet the needs of the child.
+PASSS is intended to pay for services not covered under other programs in the community, adoption subsidy programs, insurance programs or Medicaid.
+PASSS funds can be used to cover medical or psychological services that are deemed necessary by a qualified professional, to meet the needs of the child.
 Respite care and the maintenance costs of residential treatment programs may also be covered under the PASSS program.
 PASSS will not cover educational services, camps, or dental services/orthodontia.

-For additional information or to request a PASSS application packet, please call the PASSS Inquiry Line at (330) 375-1674.
+For additional information or to request a PASSS application packet, please call OhioKAN at 1-844-OhioKAN or you can visit their website at ohiokan.jfs.ohio.gov.